matomo-org/github-sync/README.md

 The script will ask you before doing any modification so don't be afraid to run it to see if it works.

 You can provide a GitHub *Personal Access Token* using the `--token` option.
-This is necessary if you want to create/delete/update labels.
+This is necessary if you want to create/delete/update labels and milestones.
 If you just want to try out the script without doing any modification, you don't need to provide a token.

 ### Bulk synchronizing